How to pronounce Irish

 IRISH PRONUNCIATION

-B. VOWEL SURPRISES (THE "DIPTHONGS")
+B. VOWEL SURPRISES (THE "DIPHTHONGS")

-1. The Irish Dipthongs
+1. The Irish Diphthongs (pronounced DIF -THONG)

-2. Pronunciation Of Dipthongs
+2. Pronunciation of Diphthongs

 ae